-Office Manager's Jason Preston's take on living in Skipton, Craven and The Dales
+Office Manager's Mark Kane's take on living in Skipton, Craven and The Dales

 In 2014, the Sunday Times revealed to the nation something that we've known for a long time: Skipton is the best place to live in Britain.
 Singled out for praise were its 'vibrant community, excellent schools, low crime rates and an idyllic location'.